How to Prevent Strandhogg Task Hijacking

 -

-Figure 4: Fusion Set that displays the newly added Prevent Strandhogg Task Hijacking protection
+Figure 4: Selecting Prevent Strandhogg Task Hijacking

 - Optional Configuration with Prevent Strandhogg Task Hijacking: